smartheim/wakaamaNode/docs/api/objects-custom.md

 virtual int deleteInstance(Lwm2mObjectInstance* instance);
 ```

-Implement this function in your object class to allow to delete an object instance.
+Implement this function in your object class to allow to delete an object instance by the server.

 ```cpp
 /**